Xyborg/ImmoNoise/README.md

 # <img src="icon.svg" width="24" alt="ImmoNoise Logo"> ImmoNoise - Noise Pollution | Chrome Extension

-ImmoNoise is a Google Chrome extension that displays road, rail, and overall noise pollution levels directly on **ImmobilienScout24** property expose pages.
+ImmoNoise is a Google Chrome extension that displays road, rail, and overall noise pollution levels directly on **ImmobilienScout24**, **Living in Berlin**, and **Urbanground** property pages.
 Specifically designed for **Berlin**, it provides users with crucial environmental data before they even visit a property.

 ![ImmoNoise Preview](preview.png)